coleifer/peewee/docs/peewee/tutorial.rst

        flash('That username is already taken')

 We will use a similar approach when a user wishes to follow someone.
-To indicate a following relationship, we create a row in the *Relationship* table pointing from one user to another.
-Due to the unique index on ``from_user`` and ``to_user``, we will be sure not to end up with duplicate rows:
+To indicate a following relationship, we create a row in the ``Relationship`` table pointing from one user to another.
+Due to the unique index on ``(from_user, to_user)``, we will be sure not to end up with duplicate rows:

 .. code-block:: python